 This Simplicient Controlling blog will focus on the merger of the financial and operational KPI performance measurement.
 More exactly, on the pro’s and con’s of mixing the financial and non-financial indicators.
 In most companies’ practice, the various KPIs are often disconnected: whilst the Profit and Loss KPIs are firmly grounded in the financial department, the operational KPIs are often left in another silo – the Operations Management department, who anecdotically knows better and has the competences to develop them.

-Yet, in my opinion separating operational KPIs from the finance ones is barely a good idea.
-It comes most likely from the realm of the scientific management, from the times when Alfred Sloan professionalised General Motor’s management in order to cope with its’ fast scaling up.
-Yet, six decades later the separation is heavily entrenched in the corporate methods.
+Separating operational KPIs (from the finance ones) is barely a good idea.
+It comes most likely from the realm of scientific management, from the times when Alfred Sloan professionalised General Motor’s management – in order to cope with its’ fast scaling up.
+Yet, six decades later the division is heavily entrenched in the corporate methods.

 It is somehow a paradox: the modern corporate strategy embraces declaratively concepts such as digitalisation, transactional data clouds or synergies-building.
-I will argue that the majority of the companies are still in the inception phase of the strategic transformations, even nowadays, ten years after.
+Thus, one can argue that the majority of the companies are still in the inception phase of the strategic transformations, even nowadays, ten years after.

 2. Professional competencies – performance measurement and tracking is deeply embeded in the controlling department.
 After all, the controllers/management accountants have been always reporting, updating and presenting the financial statements performance.
-Any qualified controller worth her/his salt will be able to set up from ground a business review tracking – so why not sharingbtgeir financial ecpertise with the Operations department?
+Any qualified controller worth her/his salt will be able to set up from ground a business review tracking – so why not sharing tgeir financial expertise with the Operations department?

 4. More focus – tracking 20+ financial KPIs and anothe 20+ operational KPIs is hardly an efficient use of a company’s management time.
 Having a unified framework for finance operations, with a logical drill-down hierarchy pre-built, will certainly help the corporate leaders take faster and cleaner decisions with regards to advacing the business priorities.